M.S.S.L.P. Program Details

 - assist individuals who are recovering from cleft palates, feeding disorders or autism spectrum diagnoses.

 Strategically focused and student centered, the Seton Hall M.S.S.L.P. program is also distinguished by its approach to interprofessional education.
-View the program's five-year strategic plan here »
+The Department faculty are in the process of implementing a new strategic plan in May of 2022 and additional details will be made available on this page.
+View the program's 2013 to 2021 strategic plan here.

 We train our speech-language pathologists to help individuals - from infants to aging adults -overcome communication disorders.
 Our M.S.S.L.P. program promotes lifelong learning, collaboration, creation of knowledge and contribution to the profession and the community.